caltechlibrary/newt/newt-presentation.md

 # How would this work in practice?

 1. Model our data using SQL (Postgres)
-2. Define our JSON API using SQL (Postgres+PostgREST)
+2. Define our JSON data API using SQL (Postgres+PostgREST)
 3. Transform our structured data using Pandoc
 4. Use Newt to orchestrate